 A key element of the overall vision for the Knocknacarra District Centre is that it functions as an 'urban village' type centre rather than purely a shopping area.
 This was supported through specific development objectives for the district centre lands in the 2017-2023 plan, which required a mix of uses including service retail, public health facilities, community, recreational and residential uses, to achieve vibrancy and distinctiveness and local identity.
-In particular the requirement to provide for a 20% residential content has not been delivered to date and will be required to be fulfilled on this site in addition to the provision of a high quality public realm which will accommodate a civic space as a focus for community activity and amenity.
+In particular the requirement to provide for a residential content of a minimum of 20% of all existing floor space has not been delivered to date and will be required to be fulfilled on this site in addition to the provision of a high quality public realm which will accommodate a civic space as a focus for community activity and amenity.

-Figure 10.19 Knocknacarra District (North) Opportunity Site
+Figure 10.18 Knocknacarra District (North) Opportunity Site